NY1024/ny1024.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at State Key Laboratory of Complex and Critical Software Environment at the Beihang University (BUAA), advised by Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en) and Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
-I also work closely with Prof. [Aishan Liu](https://liuaishan.github.io/).
+I am a PhD student at State Key Laboratory of Complex and Critical Software Environment at the Beihang University (BUAA), advised by Prof. <a href="https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en" target="_blank">Dacheng Tao</a> and Prof. <a href="https://xlliu-beihang.github.io/" target="_blank">Xianglong Liu</a>.
+I also work closely with Prof. <a href="https://liuaishan.github.io/" target="_blank">Aishan Liu</a>.

 Prior to BUAA, I obtained my M.Sc. from the School of Cyber Security, University of Chinese Academy of Sciences.
 I also served as a research assistant at the State Key Laboratory of Information Security, Institute of Information Engineering, Chinese Academy of Sciences.
 Before that, I had internship experience at SIP Lab@Sangfor and Security Research Labs@Qihoo 360.
 I serve as a reviewer for top-tier conferences and journals, including NeurIPS, ICML, ICLR, TIFS, TDSC, CVPR, ACL, AISTATS, COLING, ECCV, and EMNLP.